Languages

 • A bachelor's degree with a GPA of at least 2.5 on a 4.0 scale.

-• Official transcripts of all undergraduate and any graduate coursework taken; if you have a teaching license, please include a copy as part of your application.
+• Official transcripts of all undergraduate and any graduate coursework taken.
+If you have a teaching license, please include a copy as part of your application.

 • A statement of goals and why you want to pursue a master's degree in languages.